Tired of cleaning up after everyone and doing all the housework? Check out these reasons you can’t keep up with cleaning your home.

 And if you truly are like me, that all went down the drain once you had kids.

 The biggest culprit we all share?
 Lack of time.
-We have too many responsibilities with the same time we’ve always had.
+We have too many responsibilities with the same time we’ve always had with less motivation to do them.
 That much is true.